Overview

 Takes the minimum of this tensor and

-element wise (the lower value is the result, if one tensor is smaller it will be broadcasted).
+otherelement wise (the lower value is the result, if one tensor is smaller it will be broadcasted).

-Tensor<stronger_return<K>, n> min(const K other) const
+template <typename K> Tensor<stronger_return<K>, n> min(const K other) const

 Takes the minimum of this Tensor and the constant value

-for each element.
+otherfor each element.

-Tensor<stronger_return<K>, k >= n ? k : n>
+template <typename K, unsigned int k> Tensor<stronger_return<K>, k >= n ? k : n> max(const Tensor&other) const

 Takes the maximum of this tensor and

-element wise (the higher value is the result, if one tensor is smaller it will be broadcasted).
+otherelement wise (the higher value is the result, if one tensor is smaller it will be broadcasted).

-Tensor<stronger_return<K>, n> max(const K other) const
+template <typename K> Tensor<stronger_return<K>, n> max(const K other) const

 Takes the maximum of this Tensor and the constant value

-for each element.
+otherfor each element.

-Tensor<int, k >= n ? k : n> operator<(const Tensor &other) const
+template <typename K, unsigned int k> Tensor<int, k >= n ? k : n> operator<(const Tensor&other) const

 Compares this tensor and

-elementwise and returns a 0,1 integer Tensor.
+otherelementwise and returns a 0,1 integer Tensor.

-denotes that
+0denotes that

-this >= other
+this >= other,

-this <
+this < other.

 template <typename K> Tensor<int, n> operator<(const K other) const